iamaaditya/iamaaditya.github.io/_posts/2018-02-01-demo-for-pixel-deflection.md

 ## Attacks are non-localized

 In our paper, we analyzed the location of pixels where the adversary adds the perturbation and found out that most attacks are agnostic to the presence of semantic objects.
-Correlation between pixels of class-object and pixels perturbed by attacks is very low.
+The correlation between pixels of class-object and pixels perturbed by attacks is very low.
 Shown below is the average location of adversarial perturbation for some of the major known attacks.

 ![distribution_of_attacks](https://i.imgur.com/ydQ0a5e.png){: .center-image}

 The top left image shows the average location of the object (corresponding to the true class of the image) on a clean image.
 It is no surprise that most objects of interest are in the center of the image.
 This could just be human bias for taking pictures especially those which are part of ImageNet.

-We take advantage of the non-localized adversary by deflecting more pixels that are outside the regions of interest for a given image.
-Since precise boundaries are not needed it is sufficient to obtain a weak localization technique like [Class Activation Map](http://cnnlocalization.csail.mit.edu/).
+We take advantage of the a non-localized adversary by deflecting more pixels that are outside the regions-of-interest for a given image.
+Since precise boundaries are not needed, it is sufficient to obtain a weak localization technique like [Class Activation Map](http://cnnlocalization.csail.mit.edu/).
 However, we found out that CAM has an inherent weakness when it comes to adversarial images.

 # CAM vs Robust Activation Maps

 Class Activation Maps are heatmaps which highlight the areas most discriminative for a given image and a given class.
 This works well when the image contains the object given as the class but not so much if the given class has no presence in the image.
 In a given adversarial image by definition, the 'class' of the image is not the same as the true class.
 Thus, generating CAMs for dversarial images is difficult.

 In order to overcome this, we propose a robust version of CAM.
-If we see the Top-5 predictions for the adversarial image ```img_adversary``` other than the 'adversarial class' it is no surprise that most of these classes are closely related to true class even if not the same; *skunk, polecat, weasel*, and *mink* are all similar looking animals.
-This is a well-known side effect of ImageNet because a thousand classes of ImageNet has a lot of fine-grained classes of similar objects/species.
+If we see the Top-5 predictions for the adversarial image ```img_adversary``` other than the 'adversarial class', it is no surprise that most of these classes are closely related to the true class even if not the same; *skunk, polecat, weasel*, and *mink* are all similar looking animals.
+This is a well-known side effect of ImageNet because a thousand classes of ImageNet have a lot of fine-grained classes of similar objects/species.

 Robust Activation Map is geometric mean of CAM obtained using the top-K classes.
-By taking top-K classes, we average out the impact that a single bad adversarial class may have on the activation map.
+By taking the top-K classes, we average out the impact that a single bad adversarial class may have on the activation map.

 For more details on robust CAMs we refer the reader to [our paper](https://arxiv.org/abs/1801.08926v1).

-Here, is a visual comparison of CAM and robust version of CAM.
+Here is a visual comparison of CAM and robust version of CAM.

 ![cam_vs_rcam](https://i.imgur.com/UV6iKT0.png){: .center-image}